 We've made the popular Zenith STOL CH 750 light sport utility kit aircraft even bigger and better!

-The STOL CH 750 cabin, which by all measures is already very roomy for a light…Continue
+The STOL CH 750 cabin, which by all measures is already very roomy for a light aircraft, has been increased in size by raising the cabin height…Continue

 My situation has changed and just don't have the time to complete my stol 750, four kids and a new job.
 I have the complete kit edition 1 bought July 2010 and the edition 2 upgrade kit, my edition 1 kit came with the bigger diameter cabin frame.
 It includes the long range fuel tanks, led strobe/wingtip lights, led landing light kit, tail vg's, complete tool kit with 200 extra clecos, cortec primer, steel tubes to keep everything flat and aligned, workbench, packing crate, possibly all…Continue